bendelv/Inge-M1_BigData/01_README.md

 # Big Data Project EU CO2 emissions
+## OVERLEAF RAPPORTS

 ## PLANS

-### NEXT MILESTONE
+### NEXT MILESTONE (PV 2019-11-25)
-* Why this question has to be stated? (actual situation)
+1. Why this question has to be stated? (actual situation)
+[ ] What is Green House gas Effect?
+[ ] What are actual Green House gas?
+[ ] Why narrow research to CO2 emissions?

-* Study of carbon dynamic.
+2. Study of carbon dynamics.
-* present naive SECTORS of emissions (individual, public, private, ..).
-What are the factors of growth of these sectors ?
+[ ] What is CO2?
+How does it interact with environment?
+[ ] What are main SOURCES of emissions?

-* What are the strategies in place to reduce CO2 emission in these sectors ?
+3. What are the strategies in place to reduce CO2 emissions?
-* present naive FACTORS of emissions (transport, heating, wastes, energies ..)
+[ ] National/EU/International policies and agreements in place?
+[ ] Are those policies followed by governments?

+4. How to estimate CO2 emissions in a region?
+[ ] What does exist in literature?
-* How to calculate CO2 emissions?
+[ ] How could we calculate historic emissions?
+What are variables?

-### LONG TERM ROADMAP
-1. State of EU production/consummation.
-(/!\ Be careful about to whom belong consummation)

-2. Find EU directives about CO2 emissions
+[ ] How could we forecast emissions?

+5. What's our roadmap for the next 6 months?
+[ ] Identify clusters of countries in UE based on type of CO2 emissions.
+[ ] Check emissions models calculations with recent data gathering.

 ## RESEARCH QUESTIONS
-* What means to be enough? (*)
+* What are factors of growth of CO2 emissions?
+Trends?
+Dynamics btw sources?
 * Link between co2 emission and energy production
 * Link between co2 emission and energy consumption
-* How can we modeling co2 cycle?
-Natural?
-Human?
-Interactions?
 * What is the frontier of the emission of a country (importation of products containing embedded carbon, etc ) ?
-* What are the planned strategies?
-What are the probabilities that they be actually applied ?
-* Energetic dependence of countries (?)
 * Match between production and consummation and loss occasioned. (?)
 * Allocation of fossil energy for elec (?)